Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Polo offers slightly better overall protection and takes the lead.
 It all continues in the same direction, with Volkswagen offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
 At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
+Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number